Alasow2001/NodeJS/README.md

   - [Tests](#tests)

   ## Installation
-  You will need to have NODEJS installed onot your machine  and then initialise and install npm and inquirer through the terminal.
-Note that for the inquirer, you will need to install specifically version 8.2.4 (To install in the terminal, perform the following action in the terminal: npm i@8.2.4).
+  You will need NodeJS installed onto your machine, then initialise the npm and inquirer through the terminal, specifcally version 8.2.4 using the command npm i@8.2.4.

   ## Usage
-  You can use this application to generate README files for future projects
+  This can be used to generate these README.md files for future projects throug the termianl once you run the command node.js.
+Then once you answered the questions, both a README file is generated and the terminal will output the line: Successful README generated.

   ## Contrubuting
-  The following people are the ones who are contributing to the project: undefined
+  The following people are the ones who are contributing to the project:
+  Ahmed Alasow

   ## Tests
-  undefined
+  None included

+  ## Questions
+  If you have any questions, please reach out to: [Alasow2001](https://github.com/Alasow2001)